MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ---

-# Add users to a project or specific team
+# Quickstart: Add users to a project or specific team

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

+In this quickstart, you learn how to add users to a project or specific team.
 For anyone to access a project, they must be added to one of the default security groups or a custom group.
 Usually you add them to the Contributors group.
 For a quick look at what permissions are assigned to the default groups, see [Permissions and access](permissions-access.md).

 The easiest way to add a number of users to a project is to add groups defined in [Azure Active Directory (Azure AD) or Active Directory (AD)](setup-ad-aad.md).